metomi/rose/sphinx/glossary.rst

       When a cylc detects that a suite has stalled an email will be sent to the user.
 Human interaction is required to escape a stalled state.

+   rose configuration
+      Rose configurations are directories containing a rose configuration file along with other optional files and directories.

+      The two types of rose configuration relevant to cylc suites are:

+      * :term:`rose application configuration`
+      * :term:`rose suite configuration`

+      See also:

+      * :ref:`Rose Configurations`
+      * :ref:`Optional Configuration Tutorial
+        <rose-tutorial-optional-configurations>`

    rose app
    rose application configuration
       A rose application configuration (or rose app) is a directory containing